 Skin Cancer & What It Looks like

 In the first week we were open, in February 2009, we had a very kind, but very ill lady see us for a severe bronchitis she had.
 There was no doubt she had bronchitis: she also had Basal Cell skin cancer on her right antecubital area (mid-arm crease).
-We treated the bronchitis and saw her back for her 2 week follow-up at which time we discussed her more serious condition and scheduled a minor surgical treatment on the following Saturday morning, (we do our minor surgey on Saturday mornings for best outcomes).
+We treated the bronchitis and saw her back for her 2 week follow-up at which time we discussed her more serious condition and scheduled a minor surgical treatment.

 Being near a major blood vessel, the surgery was technically challenging, but with over 2 decades of surgical experience, our medical director was able to remove the entire abnormal lesion safely and completely.
 Basal Cell skin cancer is very common in Santa Fe and represents about 75% of all skin cancer.
 Squamous Cell cancer is responsible for about 20% of skin cancers and Melanoma is present in about 5% of skin cancer cases.
 Needless to say, after being cured of severe bronchitis and Basal Cell skin cancer- she was very happy.

 However, as in most cases, once a person has one type of skin cancer they're more at risk for another skin cancer, either of the same or of a different type as the skin is now defined as one of their 'weak' areas.
 About 18 months later, following advice that no 'new' spots should appear, she came in after finding a 'new' spot on her lower right leg.
 The right leg lesion turned out to be Melanoma- the most dangerous and deadly of all skin cancers.

 We saw her again, on a Saturday morning and removed the entire cancerous area.
 The key to good outcomes with skin cancer: being observant and coming in at the earliest possible moment.